Talent Management | Compensation for Employees

 Compensation for our employees is designed to support achieving sustainable corporate growth, increasing corporate value over the medium and long-term and maintaining sound and effective risk management, while at the same time positively contributing to the interest of our shareholders.
 In addition, to ensure that we attract, retain, motivate and develop talent, the level and structure of remuneration takes into account the roles and responsibilities of individuals as well as market pay levels in Japan and overseas, in line with any relevant laws and regulatory expectations.

-1) Sustainable Corporate Growth and Increasing Corporate Value Over the Medium and Long-Term
+1) Sustainable Corporate Growth and Increasing Corporate Value Over the Medium and Long-term

-Based on a pay-for-performance principle, our compensation programs are designed to be competitive in the market and aligned to our strategic objectives and the goal of sustainable growth and increasing corporate value over the medium and long-term.
+Based on a pay-for-performance principle, our compensation programs are designed to be sound and competitive in the market and aligned to our strategic objectives and the goal of sustainable growth and increasing corporate value over the medium and long-term.

-Compensation at Nomura reflects and aligns with the performance of Nomura Group as a whole, its divisions, as well as individual employees, taking into account both the business strategy and market considerations.
+Compensation at Nomura reflects and aligns with the performance of the Nomura Group as a whole, its divisions, as well as individual employees, taking into account both business strategy and market considerations.

 2) Sound and Effective Risk Management